 Duke of Edinburgh

 Our Duke of Edinburgh programmes are very popular.
-We offer bronze in year 9, silver in year 10 and gold in year 12.
-The programmes are arranged and led by Mr Witts, our Duke of Edinburgh Co-ordinator.
+We offer Bronze in year 9, Silver in year 10 and Gold in year 12.
+The programmes are arranged and led by our DofE Manager Dominic Orchard and Assistant DofE Manager Kirsty Baugh.
 You can find out more about Rushcliffe Duke of Edinburgh here.

 On four days each year, the usual timetable is suspended in favour of Bright Days.
 These days help us ensure that all our pupils experience a full range of enriching and live-affirming opportunities to support them in becoming rounded, responsible and empathetic learners and citizens.
 On Bright Days, each year group works with one of the Bright Day teams, a cross-curricular team of teachers.
 There is a specialist team for the Sixth Form.